Ananjay97/Ananjay97/README.md

 - 📄 Know about my experiences [ananjay.xyz](ananjay.xyz)

-- ⚡ Fun fact **All my colleagues say that I have IT Aura, because by the time I reach them or connect with them on the issue it get resolved.
+- ⚡ Fun fact **All my colleagues say that I have IT Aura, because by the time I reach them or connect with them on the issue it gets resolved.
 Hire me, if you need some of that !**

 <h3 align="left">Connect with me:</h3>
 <p align="left">